angular/angular/aio/content/guide/example-apps-list.md

 <live-example name="component-interaction"></live-example>

 Demonstrates how Angular shares data between components.
-For more information, see [Component interaction](guide/component-interaction).
+For more information, see [Component interaction][AioGuideComponentInteraction].

 ### Component styles

 <live-example name="component-styles"></live-example>

 Demonstrates styling in Angular applications.
-For more information, see [Component styles](guide/component-styles).
+For more information, see [Component style][AioGuideComponentStyle].

 ### Dynamic component loader

 <live-example name="dynamic-component-loader"></live-example>

 Demonstrates how to dynamically load components.
-For more information, see [Dynamic component loader](guide/dynamic-component-loader).
+For more information, see [Example: Dynamically load a component][AioGuideComponentDynamicLoad].

 ### Elements

 <live-example name="elements"></live-example>

 Demonstrates using Angular custom elements.
-For more information, see [Angular elements overview](guide/elements).
+For more information, see [Web component][AioGuideComponentWeb].

 ### Event binding